| University of Maryland

 4. Summer Semester: Summer Competition

-Another competition period; we will prepare to enter a summer competition.
-Some options for the competition include the Capital Classics Wushu division, the USAWKF Nationals, and the Koushu Tournament in Baltimore.
+There is a heavy focus on reviewing basics, introducing challenging combos, working on nandu, and learning new forms.
+It is also potentially another competition period: Some options for the competition include the Capital Classics Wushu division, the USAWKF Nationals, and the Koushu Tournament in Baltimore.

 • Quarter 1: Focus on basics and learning forms.
 Mostly train 1-2 sections